- Small Business Blog

 What is the Business Revenue Trend?

-If you’re seeking a low-cost SBA loan, banks will look at your Business Revenue Trend.
-This metric is a percentage that reflects the revenue growth of your business over time and illustrates how your sales have increased, decreased or plateaued.
+If you’re seeking an SBA loan, banks will look at your Business Revenue Trend.
+This metric is a percentage that reflects the revenue growth of your business over time and illustrates how your sales have increased, decreased, or plateaued.
 This is considered a more valuable measure of financial health than just flat revenue numbers per year.

-Banks like to see a positive trend because it shows business growth and suggests that a business will continue growing with a loan they can repay.
-You can calculate your Business Revenue Trend by looking at the average growth in revenues from your earliest tax return to your most recent tax return.
+Banks like to see a positive trend because it shows business growth and suggests that a business will continue growing with a loan they may repay.
+You may calculate your Business Revenue Trend by looking at the average growth in revenues from your earliest tax return to your most recent tax return.

 Of course, your business is more than just your revenue trend.
 It’s just one of 7 key criteria banks use to evaluate your business when you apply for a business loan.